Helen May | Soprano

 Helen's undergraduate studies in music took place at Cardiff University, where she held the David Lloyd Vocal Scholarship and was awarded the Geraint Evans Prize for outstanding recital performance.
 Helen is an alumna of Wells Cathedral School, one of the UK's five specialist music schools, where she was awarded a sixth-form place as a 'Special Provisions' musician.

-Helen is married to Marcio da Silva.
-She is the Company Manager of Ensemble OrQuesta and is a member of the EO Company; she is also the General Manager of Hastings Philharmonic Orchestra.
+Helen is married to Marcio da Silva with whom she shares two daughters (born January 2025 & June 2023) and two step-children.
+She is the General Manager of Hastings Philharmonic Orchestra..
+Helen is also the Company Manager of Ensemble OrQuesta and is a leading member of the professional EO Company.
 Through both organisations Helen is active in developing a range of community based Outreach projects.

 • About